 The father-of-three completed an MBA in 2001 following five years of part-time study to complement the BSc (Hons) agriculture degree he gained from Seale-Hayne in Newton Abbot in 1990.

 Harry also played for Exeter Chiefs for 10 years, racking up 256 appearances, and was selected to represent Devon, South West Division and England Students.

-Sarah Flowers joined South West Communications Group in 1986 after graduating from Sheffield University with a BSc (Hons) degree in human physiology.
+Sarah joined South West Communications Group in 1986 after graduating from Sheffield University with a degree in human physiology.

-Sarah started out as a trainee sales executive quickly rising to field sales executive then field sales manager.
-She became a non-executive director before becoming a shareholding director in 1995.
+She started out as a trainee sales executive rising to field sales manager in 1988.
+She then became a non-executive director before becoming a shareholding director in 1995.

-Sarah has helped South West Communications Group raise more than £30,000 for the Prince’s Trust and climbed 5,500 metres up challenging Himalayan terrain, alongside group sales director Brian Lodge, in 2012 to raise £3,000 for the Exeter Foundation.
-She attends all of Exeter Chiefs’ home matches; and plenty of away ones too.
+Sarah has been involved in a number of fundraising events in recent years – she helped South West Communications Group raise £30,000 for the Prince’s Trust in 2009 and 2010, arranged a black tie event in the autumn of 2012 raising £20,000 for Wooden Spoon and the Exeter Foundation, and climbed 5,500 metres up challenging Himalayan terrain, alongside group sales director Brian Lodge, in 2012 to raise a further £3,000 for the Exeter Foundation.

 Group engineering director